fmedlin/Android-Stuff/README.md

 ## Build Android N

-When encountering this error: `Unsupported curl, please use a curl not based on SecureTransport ninja` on Mac.
+When encountering this error on Mac: `Unsupported curl, please use a curl not based on SecureTransport ninja`

 Replace curl with an SSL